jaimejim/this2that/README.md

 The summary as of 24th of February 2022 is that the results are mixed.

-In many cases the generated output is correct but in others it is not and there is no way to be 100% certain (other than testing with an actual translation library).
+In many cases the generated output is correct but in others it is not and there is no way to be -a priori- 100% certain (other than testing with an actual translation library).
 OpenAI consistently generates valid and correct XML/JSON/YAML that matches that of the ones I verified and expect (`input.xml`, `input.json`, `input.yaml`).
 However it sometimes generates invalid CBOR data.

 Prompt engineering seems not to improve the results, other than the usual data cleaning to prevent other GPT output being generated.
 The `temperature` is set to the minimum to force a more deterministic outcome.